polyphony-chat/docs/docs/Protocol Specifications/core.md

 generating the signature of the resulting, concatenated string using the private identity key of the server.

+!!! note "Note/Fun fact"

+    Note how the cache validity period is determined by the "original" home server and automatically propagated through - and respected by - every server and client caching the certificate.
+If another server tried to manipulate the cache validity period, they would get found out almost immediately.

 !!! warning

     Concatenation operations are not commutative.